 Battalion Announces Appointment of New Chief Financial Officer and Appointment of General Counsel

-/EIN News/ -- HOUSTON, Jan.
-20, 2023 (GLOBE NEWSWIRE) -- Battalion Oil Corporation (NYSEA: BATL, “Battalion” or the “Company”) today announced the appointment of Kristen McWatters as Executive Vice President, Chief Financial Officer and Treasurer of the Company effective January 26, 2023, replacing Kevin Andrews, who plans to pursue other opportunities.
+HOUSTON, Jan.
+20, 2023 (GLOBE NEWSWIRE) -- Battalion Oil Corporation BATL "Battalion" or the "Company") today announced the appointment of Kristen McWatters as Executive Vice President, Chief Financial Officer and Treasurer of the Company effective January 26, 2023, replacing Kevin Andrews, who plans to pursue other opportunities.
 Mr. Andrews will continue with the Company in an advisory role through the end of the first quarter.

 Rich Little, Battalion's Chief Executive Officer commented, "Kristen brings to Battalion a strong public accounting experience along with hands on experience in M&A, forecasting and capital management.
 I am pleased to welcome Kristen to the team and will leverage her experience as we continue to create value in the Delaware Basin."